MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/extend-on-hand-entities.md

 # required metadata

 title: Extend inventory on-hand data entities
-description: This topic provides an example that shows how to add extended fields to the INVENTORSITEONHANDENTITY and INVENTWAREHOUSEONHANDENTITY views, so that the capabilities of the inventory on-hand data entity can work with the extensions.
+description: This topic provides an example that shows how to add extended fields to the INVENTORSITEONHANDENTITY and INVENTWAREHOUSEONHANDENTITY views, so that the capabilities of the inventory on-hand data entities can work with the extensions.
 author: sherry-zheng
 manager: tfehr
 ms.date: 07/27/2020